-Prevenar 20 will only protect against Streptococcus pneumoniae serotypes included in the vaccine, and will not protect against other microorganisms that cause invasive disease, pneumonia or otitis media (OM).
-As with any vaccine, Prevenar 20 may not protect all individuals receiving the vaccine from pneumococcal invasive disease, pneumonia or OM.
-For most recent epidemiological information, you should consult with the relevant health authority.
+Prevenar 20 may only protect against Streptococcus pneumoniae serotypes included in the vaccine, and will not protect against other microorganisms that cause invasive disease, pneumonia or otitis media (OM).
+As with any vaccine, Prevenar 20 may not protect all individuals receiving the vaccine from invasive pneumococcal disease (IPD), pneumonia or OM.
+For the most recent epidemiological information in your country, you should consult with the relevant national organisation.